 Love Locks in Paris, the City of Romance

-The thousands of love locks or Cadenas d'Amour tied to the parapets on the bridges of Paris were for a while the new iconic image of Paris Romantique!
+The thousands of Cadenas d’Amour tied to the parapets on the bridges of Paris were for a while the new iconic image of Paris Romantique.

 The first love locks indeed appeared in the city in 2008.